crispindev/professional-services/vertex-ai-foundations/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great foundation templates available on GitHub; however, we wanted to provide Google's opinionated version that met our customers needs so we built this one.
+We want to make Vertex AI easy and simple to use in our effort to democratize ML/AI. ever need -- I think this is it.

 Here's why:
-* Your time should be focused on creating something amazing.
+* Your time should be focused on creating something amazing with ML/AI.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be doing the same tasks over and over like creating projects, service accounts, google cloud services manually.
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+We are sure this will not serve all of your needs and projects since each customer is different but this can be the baseline for your experimentation with Vertex AI.
+We'll be adding more features and content in the future but welcome the community of ML/AI practicioners to contribute and by forking this repo and creating a pull request for any features or issues for any bugs.

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>